bipinkrish/Link-Bypasser-Bot/README.md

 # Link-Bypasser-Bot

-A Telegram Bot that can Bypass the Ad Links
+a Telegram Bot that can Bypass the Ad Links
 ---

 ## Variables